List of Coronation Street characters introduced in 2000: Wayne Hayes

 Wayne returns in March 2019, 18 years since his last visit to Weatherfield.
 He visits Roy and tells him that he is investigating the Underworld factory roof collapse as a health and safety inspector, which killed Rana Habeeb (Bhavna Limbachia).
 Wayne is upset when Roy informs him that Hayley died from pancreatic cancer five years prior to his return, and thanks Roy for everything that he and Hayley did for him, regarding the situation with Alex.
 Wayne is convinced that Roy's close friend and lodger, Carla Connor (Alison King) is responsible for the roof collapse, and interviews all people who had a role to play in the roof's eventual collapse, including Carla, Gary Windass (Mikey North), Sally Metcalfe (Sally Dynevor) and Nick Tilsley (Ben Price).
 He concludes that Sally, despite being on the roof while protesting when it collapsed, is by no means responsible, as the roof should have been able to take her weight.
 He also rules Gary out of his inquiries, after Peter Barlow (Chris Gascoyne) bribes him into not mentioning that he knew the roof was unsafe in order to protect Carla.

+In 2019, Laura-Jayne Tyler from Inside Soap praised the casting of Barlow, writing, "They've done a tremendous job with the recast of Wayne on Corrie.
+We're just sad that Hayley isn't here to see the fine, upstanding chap he's grown into."

 Jason Grimshaw

+Jason Grimshaw played by Ryan Thomas, first appeared on 25 December (Christmas Day) 2000 and last appeared in mid-2016.
+Returned on 30 May 2025 as part of Eileen Grimshaw's (Sue Cleaver) departure taking place on 6 June 2025.